 The Finance Minister has delegated to accountable authorities the power to enter into a limited range of borrowing agreements under section 56 of the PGPA Act.
 This includes the power to enter into an agreement for the issue and use of credit cards or credit vouchers, providing money borrowed is repaid within 90 days.

-Debit cards, pre-paid credit cards and gift vouchers issued to a Commonwealth entity are not Commonwealth credit cards or credit vouchers and must be treated as if they were relevant money.
+Debit cards and pre-paid credit cards issued to a Commonwealth entity are not Commonwealth credit cards or credit vouchers and must be treated as if they were relevant money.
+Gift cards acquired by a Commonwealth entity must be treated as if they were relevant property.
+If a gift card is to be provided to a third party by a non-corporate Commonwealth entity consideration should be given as to whether this would constitute a gift for the purposes of section 66 of the PGPA Act.
+Note if a gift card is provided to a third party by a non-corporate entity as remuneration then it may not be a gift for the purposes of section 66.

 Instructions – all officials